Key takeaways

 Sleep more

-If you’re a busy person with a demanding schedule, it’s easy to sleep less time in bed each night than you should.
+If you’re a busy person with a demanding schedule, it’s easy to spend less time in bed each night than you should.
 In fact, 33-45% of Australians are getting inadequate sleep, of either duration or quality [7].

 Sleep disorders can affect your erection quality in several ways.
 For starters, it’s closely associated with higher levels of stress, which can affect your sex drive and sexual performance.